-The remuneration committee (the "Remuneration Committee") currently comprises Mr. Xie Shikang, Mr. Poon Chiu Kwok, Mr. Jie Jing and Ms. Zhang Yun.
-The majority of the members of the Remuneration Committee are independent non-executive Directors, and the chairman of the Remuneration Committee, Mr. Jie Jing, is an independent non-executive Director.
+The remuneration committee (the "Remuneration Committee") currently comprises Mr. Chong Teck Sin, Mr. Poon Chiu Kwok, Mr. Jie Jing and Ms. Zhang Yun, who are all independent non-executive directors.

 The major duties of the Remuneration Committee are:

 - (a) make recommendations to the Board on the Company's policy and structure for all Directors and senior management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - (b) review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - (c) determine, with delegated responsibility the remuneration packages of individual executive Directors and senior management.
 These should include stock appreciation stimulating plan, benefits in kind, pension rights and compensation payments, including any compensation payable for loss or termination of their office or appointment; - (d) make recommendations to the Board on the remuneration of non-executive Directors; - (e) consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the group; - (f) review and approve compensation payable to executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive; - (g) review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate; - (h) ensure that no Director or any of his associates is involved in deciding his own remuneration; and - (i) consider other topics, as authorized by the Board.